Absolutely nothing happened after my medical abortion so I then had to have a surgical abortionBy anonymous on 31/07/2015

-I recently had a surgical abortion following a failed medical abortion.
-I discovered I was 7 weeks pregnant, and after a week went in for my medical abortion.
+I recently had a surgical abortion (click for more surgical abortion stories) following a failed medical abortion.
+I discovered I was 7 weeks pregnant, and after a week went in for my medical abortion (click for other medical abortion stories).

 I was convinced medical was the right option as I could be in the comfort of my own home and the word 'surgery' terrified me.
 I chose to take the two separate sets of tablets on the same day even though it makes them slightly less effective, but I thought it would be okay.